ChaosData/libshambles/README.md

       libnetfilter_conntrack functionality)
     - convert firewall rules
         - likely support IPFW, FreeBSD's pf is more limited for these things
-    - refactor to more cleanly separate out GPL-encumbered code and try hard to avoid `#ifdef` hell

 - Unit tests